StatStud/book-club/content/posts/cbt.md

 8. "Reinventing your life", by Jeffrey E. Young
 9. "Status Anxiety", by Alain De Botton
 10. "A woman in your own right", by Anne Dickson

-# What ACTIONS/HABITS will I partake after reading this book?